impresspages-plugins/GridWidget/README.md

 ==========

 Example plugin to build your own widgets on top of it.

+By default this widget creates a table in the database.
+When you add new widget, you can add records to the widget using standard GRID interface.

-Modify Config.php to your needs.
+*Modify Config.php to your needs.*

 ##Installation
 - Create Plugin/GridWidget directory